-Syncrude’s continued focus on identifying more opportunities for regional suppliers led to a record $602 million spend in 2019 with Indigenous businesses – about 18 per cent of our total annual procurement expenditures.
+Syncrude’s continued focus on identifying more opportunities for regional suppliers led to a record $672 million spend with Indigenous businesses in 2020.
+This represents over one-fifth of our total annual procurement expenditures.
 Cumulative procurement from Indigenous suppliers now totals over $4.7 billion.

 Over the last few years, Syncrude’s support of local Indigenous suppliers has resulted in significant growth for these companies.
 The types of businesses are diverse and include logistics, earthworks, site and environmental services, and facilities and mechanical maintenance.

 Syncrude’s definition of an Indigenous business is one that is at least 51 per cent owned by a First Nation, Métis Local, or Indigenous person.
 The Indigenous owner also must be in control of the daily operations of the business.

 Our Indigenous workforce

 Our Indigenous workforce of over 480 First Nations, Métis and Inuit people represents around 10 per cent of our total employee population.
-In 2019, seven per cent of our leadership and seven per cent of all new hires were of self-declared Indigenous descent.
+In 2019, seven per cent of our leadership and eight per cent of all new hires were of self-declared Indigenous descent.

-We strive to ensure our workforce reflects the Indigenous representation in the Wood Buffalo region (6.7 per cent according to the 2018 census) and have an enterprise-wide inclusion approach to maintain strong levels of Indigenous hiring.
-It includes a dedicated Indigenous recruitment specialist, our rotational employment program for Fort Chipewyan residents, and our participation in events organized by Indspire and Indigenous Works.
+We strive to ensure our workforce reflects Indigenous representation in the Wood Buffalo region (6.7 per cent according to the 2018 census) and have an enterprise-wide inclusion approach to maintain strong levels of Indigenous hiring.
+It includes Indigenous recruitment, our rotational employment program for Fort Chipewyan residents, and our participation in events organized by Indspire and Indigenous Works.
 We also support education and trades training programs that develop the next generation of Indigenous entrants to the workplace.